elisawarner/BIOINF590_Code/README.md

 Authors:
 * Stephanie The _University of Michigan_
-* Elisa Warner _Univeristy of Michigan_
+* Elisa Warner _University of Michigan_

 Final Project for BIOINF 590

 Goal is creation of a tool-kit for analyzing sparse single-cell data.
+The project is designed for people with single-cell data of several patients with many cells for a given cell type.
+The project gives various Euclidean and non-Euclidean distance matrices that can be used to compare patients based on their single-cell data.
+For best results, reduce the number of comparative genes so that n > p (_n_ number of cells is greater than _p_ number of gene expression values).

 * `Stephanie_DE_correlation_gene_selection.R` : This R file uses Seurat DE to narrow down a set of genes to those with only 0.9 correlation.
 Results in $C$ number of datasets for $C$ different cell types.
 Each dataset contains many patients with many cells.
 One row of the dataset is characterized by one patient cell and its gene expression values over $k$ number of genes.
 * `jblogdet.ipynb` : This function calculates the Jensen-Bregman Log Determinant Divergence for sparse matrices.
 Additional regularization of your sparse matrix may be necessary